hanakai-rb/repo-sync/README.md

         TOKEN: ${{ secrets.REPO_SYNC_TOKEN }}
 ```

-When this action runs, it will:
+**When this action runs on the main branch, it:**

-1. Check out each repo.
+1. Checks out each repo.
-2. Validate the repo’s `repo-sync.yml` against the configured JSON schema.
+2. Validates the repo’s `repo-sync.yml` against the configured JSON schema.
-3. For each file entry, copy the source file to the destination path within the repo.
+3. For each file entry, copies the source file to the destination path within the repo.
     - If the source file has a `.tpl` extension, evaluate the the source file as a [text/template](https://pkg.go.dev/text/template) file using the [`tpl` CLI tool](https://github.com/bluebrown/go-template-cli).
     - The values from `repo-sync.yml` are available within the template.
     - Destination filenames may also use the template syntax.
-4. Commit and push the changes directly to each repo’s main branch.
+4. Commits and pushes the changes directly to each repo’s main branch.

+**When this action runs for a PR, it:**

+1. Syncs the repos as above, but in a `ci/repo-sync-preview-[PR_NUMBER]` branch, so you can preview the changes.
+2. Receives CI statuses from each repo and displays them as a comment on the PR (see [`repo-sync-preview.yml`](templates/gem/.github/workflows/repo-sync-preview.yml) and [`aggregate-preview-status.yml`](.github/workflows/aggregate-preview-status.yml)).

+Together, these should help you have confidence in your changes before you merge.

 ## Components